Extensions of a commuting pair of quantum toroidal $\mathfrak{gl}_1$: Introduction

 More generally we expect that the same method yields representations of $\mathcal{A}_{M,N}$ of the form $\mathbb{F}_{1^a,2^b,3^c;1^{d},2^b,3^c}$ for $a,b,c,d\in\Z_{\ge0}$, where $N=a+d-b-c+(b-c)M$.
 We sketch the construction in the case $a=c=d=0$ and odd $M$ in Appendix \ref{sec:2222}.
 We view the existence of these representations as a supporting evidence for the coproduct conjecture.

 There are a number of questions which remain unanswered.

 Little is known about the structure of the algebra $\mathcal{A}_{M,N}$, such as its graded character or a PBW type result.

 In general, the conjectured coproduct of $X^\pm_i(z)$ involves infinite sums of generating currents.
 This is similar to the Drinfeld coproduct of the quantum toroidal $\gl_2$ algebra $\E_2$; see \eqref{Delta-inf} and discussions around there.
-On the other hand, the standard coproduct $\Delta$ of $\E_2$ is given by a finite number of terms in the Chevalley generators.
-Unlike the conjectured coproduct $\Delta_{0,0}$, however, $\Delta$ does not preserve the subalgebra $\E_1\otimes\check\E_1\subset \E_2$.
-This suggests that $\mathcal{A}_{M,N}$ may have another coproduct of finite type, similar to the one for the shifted quantum affine algebras \cite{FT}.
+On the other hand, the standard \jm{Drinfeld} coproduct $\Delta$ of $\E_2$ is given by a finite number of terms in the \jm{generating currents $E_i(z),F_i(z), K^\pm_i(z)$ of $\E_2$.} Unlike the conjectured coproduct $\Delta_{0,0}$, however, $\Delta$ does not preserve the subalgebra $\E_1\otimes\check\E_1\subset \E_2$.
+This suggests that $\mathcal{A}_{M,N}$ may have another coproduct of finite type, similar to the one for the shifted quantum affine algebras \cite{FT}. \footnote{\jm{{\it Note added in proof.} After finishing the manuscript we have found that such a finite type corpoduct can be written in the case $M\in\{1,0,-1\}$. }}

 In this paper we treat the simplest situation of gluing two $\E_1$ algebras.
 Naturally we expect that this construction carries over to gluing $n$ of them, and further to the case of general quiver quantum toroidal algebras, see e.g. \cite{NW}.